 Indication Overview and Market Opportunity.
 A COPD exacerbation is a sustained worsening of the patient's condition, from the stable state and beyond normal day-to-day variations, that is acute in onset and necessitates a change in regular medication in a patient with underlying COPD.
 Exacerbations are associated with a significant increase in mortality, hospitalization and healthcare utilization.
-According to data from the National Heart, Lung, and Blood Institute, an estimated 12.1 million adults had a diagnosis of COPD in the United States in the year 2001 and about 24 million adults have evidence of impaired lung function indicating that COPD is under diagnosed.
-According to data from the National Heart, Lung, and Blood Institute, in the year 2000, there were 119,000 deaths, 726,000 hospitalizations, and 1.5 million hospital emergency department visits due to COPD in the United States.
-The age-adjusted death rate for COPD increased more than 30 percent since 1980, according to a 2010 report on COPD from the American Lung Association, which used data from the Centers for Disease Control and Prevention.
-In 2002, according to the National Heart, Lung, and Blood Institute, direct costs for COPD were \$18.0 billion and indirect costs were \$14.1 billion in the United States.
-In 2010, according to the American Lung Association, the direct costs for COPD were approximately \$29.5 billion and indirect costs were approximately \$20.4 billion in the United States.
-We believe there remains an unmet medical need for a safe and effective treatment for COPD exacerbations that could prevent some of these hospitalizations.
+According to data from the National Heart, Lung, and Blood Institute, an estimated 12.1 million adults had a diagnosis of COPD in the U.S. in the year 2001 and about 24 million adults have evidence of impaired lung function indicating that COPD is under diagnosed.
+According to data from the National Heart, Lung, and Blood Institute, in the year 2000, there were 119,000 deaths, 726,000 hospitalizations, and 1.5 million hospital emergency department visits due to COPD in the U.S. The age-adjusted death rate for COPD increased more than 30 percent since 1980, according to a 2010 report on COPD from the American Lung Association, which used data from the Centers for Disease Control and Prevention.
+In 2002, according to the National Heart, Lung, and Blood Institute, direct costs for COPD were \$18.0 billion and indirect costs were \$14.1 billion in the U.S. In 2010, according to the American Lung Association, the direct costs for COPD were approximately \$29.5 billion and indirect costs were approximately \$20.4 billion in the U.S. We believe there remains an unmet medical need for a safe and effective treatment for COPD exacerbations that could relieve bronchospasm and prevent some of these hospitalizations.

 Overview of MN-221 in COPD Exacerbations.
 In July 2009, we announced our plan to evaluate MN-221 for the treatment of COPD exacerbations.
-Inhaled \(\beta \)2-adrenergic receptor agonists, which are the current standard of care, are often inadequate to control the symptoms of COPD exacerbations.
-We believe that MN-221 may offer an immediate intravenous delivery for this life-threatening condition for patients who cannot get the full benefit from treatment with inhaled \(\beta \)2-adrenergic receptor agonists due to severe bronchoconstriction.
-In addition, we believe that MN-221 may offer the potential for fewer cardiovascular side effects than older \(\beta \)2-adrenergic receptor agonists due to its greater selectivity for the \(\beta \)2-adrenergic receptor.
+Inhaled \$2-adrenergic receptor agonists, which are the current standard of care, are often inadequate to control the symptoms of COPD exacerbations.
+We believe that MN-221 may offer an immediate intravenous delivery for this life-threatening condition for patients who cannot get the full benefit from treatment with inhaled \$2-adrenergic receptor agonists due to severe bronchoconstriction.
+In addition, we believe that MN-221 may offer the potential for fewer cardiovascular side effects than older \$2-adrenergic receptor agonists due to its greater selectivity for the \$2-adrenergic receptor.
 This could be very significant due to the relative older age population seen in COPD patients who tend to have more underlying heart disease.
+On October 13, 2011, we entered into an agreement with Kissei to expand research and development services pertaining to the use of MN-221, including MN-221 for the treatment of COPD exacerbations.
+The current CL-012 trial, wherein enrollment is expected to be completed around the end of the second quarter of 2012, is a component of that agreement.